theOGognf/finagg/README.md

   a free API key from the [BEA API site][3].
 * ``FRED_API_KEY`` is for the Federal Reserve Economic Data API key.
 You can get a free API key from the [FRED API site][8].
-* ``INDICES_API_USER_AGENT`` is for scraping popular indices' compositions from Wikipedia and should be equivalent to a browser's user agent declaration.
-  This defaults to a hardcoded value, but it may not always work.
 * ``SEC_API_USER_AGENT`` is for the Securities and Exchange Commission's API.
 This should be of the format ``FIRST_NAME LAST_NAME E_MAIL``.